FoalTS/foal/README.md

 $ npm run develop
 ```

+The development server is started!
 Go to `http://localhost:3000` and find our welcoming page!

 :point_right: [Continue with the tutorial](https://foalts.gitbook.io/docs/content/) :seedling: